tnebooks/12th-biology/content.en/zoology/genetics/evolution.md

 ---
-title: 'Chapter 6: Evolution'
+title: 'Evolution'
 date: 2018-11-14T19:02:50-07:00
 draft: false
 weight: 3
----                               {{< hint info >}}
+---
-                                   {{< /hint >}}

-{{< hint warn >}}

-##  Chapter Outline

-6.1 Origin of life - Evolution of life forms

-6.2 Geological time scale

-6.3 Biological evolution

-6.4 Evidences for biological evolution

-6.5 Theories of biological evolution

-6.6 Mechanism of evolution

-6.7 Hardy Weinberg principle

-6.8 Origin and evolution of man

-{{< /hint >}}

 {{< hint info >}}

-*  Understands the evolution of life on earth.
+-  Understands the evolution of life on earth.

-* Gains knowledge on theories of evolution.
+- Gains knowledge on theories of evolution.

-*  Interprets evidences (anatomical, embryological and geological) of evolution.
+-  Interprets evidences (anatomical, embryological and geological) of evolution.

-*  Learns the principles of
+-  Learns the principles of
 biological evolution.

-* Understands the
+- Understands the
 importance of gene frequencies in a population.

-* Studies the geological time scale.
+- Studies the geological time scale.

 {{< /hint >}}